svarsha220/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1. Import the required packages and print the present data.
 2. Print the placement data and salary data.
 3. Find the null and duplicate values.
 4. Using logistic regression find the predicted values of accuracy , confusion matrices.
-5. Display the results.
+5. Display the results.2.
+Load the California Housing dataset and select the first 3 features as input (X) and target variables (Y) (including the target price and another feature).
+6. Split the data into training and testing sets, then scale (standardize) both the input features and target variables.
+7. Train a multi-output regression model using Stochastic Gradient Descent (SGD) on the training data.
+8. Make predictions on the test data, inverse transform the predictions, calculate the Mean Squared Error, and print the results

 ## Program:
 ```